-Navajo Nation Council will convene for fall session
+Navajo Nation Council's fall session will begin

 FARMINGTON — Among the bills the Navajo Nation Council could consider this week are eight bills that request approximately $8.9 million in supplemental funding from the Unreserved Undesignated Fund Balance.